-Salt bins and heaps as detailed in Section 15 (xi) shall be checked on a weekly basis by inspectors.
+Grit bins and salt heaps as detailed in Section 15 (xi) shall be checked on a weekly basis by inspectors.
 Where salt levels are identified of being low, inspectors shall inform the Winter Service Duty Officer, who will arrange for stock to be replenished as soon as possible.

-Salt bins shall be placed on the network before 30 September ahead of each winter season.
-Where salt bins are damaged or vandalised they shall be replaced within 48 hours of this being identified.
+Grit bins shall be placed on the network before 30 September ahead of each winter season.
+Where grit bins are damaged or vandalised they shall be replaced within 48 hours of this being identified.